 Santa Ana College concurrently, she went on to earn a Bachelor of Arts degree from CSUF, majoring in criminal justice with a minor in political science.
 She earned her Juris Doctorate Degree from Loyola Law School and was admitted to the California State Bar in 1994.

-Alvarez currently serves as chairperson of the Board Legislative and Board Safety & Security Committees.
+Alvarez currently serves as chairperson of the Board Policy and Board Safety & Security Committees, and representative to the Orange County School Boards Association and Nominating Committee on School District Organization.

 Alvarez took interest in public service early on, serving in many student organizations in high school, and being part of the Associated Student Board of Directors at CSUF.
 While in college, she also volunteered for crime prevention programs like the Orange County Bar Foundation’s Shortstop program and worked at the North Orange County courthouse.
 Law school also provided public interest opportunities for Alvarez, volunteering at the Los Angeles Legal Aid Foundation helping victims of domestic violence and at the Conflict Resolution Center at Loyola Law School, helping the surrounding community resolve conflict.